How to Carp Fishing in The Weed - my Best Tips

 When targeting carp in the weed, you want to be 100% sure you are targeting the correct areas of the weed, to begin with.
 Going after the weeds that are slowly dying off will prove much less fruitful than targeting weed that’s fresh and providing a high-level buffet for the carp to actively feed on.
 Target the weed that’s alive, bright green and fresh looking for overall better success catching carp in the weed.

-Presenting Bait And Rigs to The Carp Over Weed or in The Weed?
+Bait And Rigs Over Weed or in The Weed?

 How do we present our bait and rigs to the carp over weed or in the weed?